molind/gitbook/docs/themes/README.md

-# Theming
+# Theme

 Since version 3.0.0, GitBook can be easily themed.
-Books use the [theme-default](https://github.com/GitbookIO/theme-default) theme by default.
+Books use the [theme-default](https://github.com/gitbook-ng/theme-default) theme by default.

-> **Caution**: Custom theming can block some plugins from working correctly.
+> **Caution**: Custom theme can block some plugins from working correctly.

-### Structure of a theme
+## Structure of a theme

 A theme is a plugin containing templates and assets.
 Overriding any individual template is optional, since themes always extend the default theme.